grantmacken/glider/README.md

     - sets web app routes from restXQ libraries.
  - `make data`:  data pipeline preprocessing (munging|wrangling) to create XDM items for xqerl database.
  - `make assets`: preprocessing asset pipeline to store binary and unparsed text files.
- - `make confs` nginx configuration files
+ - `make proxy`: copy over modified configuration files for reverse proxy

 The `inc` include directory contains make files named after the above targets.
 Here you can add or adjust the declarative targets and the consequent pipelined lines of shell script